Asbestos Home Insurance: Does Coverage Pay for Removal or Abatement?

 Roof / shingles $50 – $120

-For most homeowners, a single-room or localized project runs $1,200 to $3,300.
-A whole-home remediation on a property under 3,000 square feet can reach $4,000 to $11,000 or more.
-Encapsulation — sealing the asbestos rather than removing it — runs just $2 to $6 per square foot and is a cost-effective option when ACMs are in good condition.
+For most homeowners, a single-room or localized project runs $1,500 to $3,300.
+Whole-home remediation on a property under 3,000 square feet typically starts at $5,700 and can reach $20,000 to $30,000+ for complex multi-material jobs.
+Encapsulation, sealing the asbestos rather than removing it, runs just $2 to $6 per square foot and is a cost-effective option when ACMs are in good condition.

 Should You Remove Asbestos Before Buying Coverage?